 During school tours, Museum educators and docents help students engage with art and empower them to make meaningful connections to their curriculum, their world, and themselves.
 Our interdisciplinary, inquiry-based tours use artwork from our collection spanning a range of media and historical eras to foster critical thinking skills and support the Virginia Standards of Learning.
-We will offer virtual tours beginning October 1.

 All school tours at the Chrysler Museum are free.
 Virtual tours are generally 20–30 minutes in length and cover 1–3 artworks.
 Virtual tours are synchronous experiences where students can participate in analysis and share their personal connections to art.

 Choose a tour from our list below or email Ruth Sanchez, Docent/Tour Coordinator, at email@example.com to customize a school tour.

 This tour is the perfect introduction to the Chrysler Museum’s collection of ancient art from around the world, American and European paintings and sculpture, and glass.